Stumble-RS/web/src/content/blog/why_stumble_is_best_dating_app_in_india.md

 img: /assets/stock-1.jpg
 img_alt: Why Stumble is Best
 description: |
-  It may sound self promoting, but why is stumble the best app currently in India?
-Let's take a deep dive into the features that make Stumble the best dating app in India.
+  It may sound self promoting, but let's take a deep dive into the features that make Stumble the best dating app in India.
 tags:
   - About
   - Product